TechGiovanni/Zendesk-Support-Administrator/README.md

 <h2>Agent Roles, Groups, Organizations, and User Tags</h2>

-- Here we are going to Manage our user accounts and their tickets without losing track of our processes.
-However, even when working with a smaller customer base, keeping scalability in mind is always a good tactic.
+- Zendesk was built to communicate with millions of customers, so it is absolutely crucial to understand how we can manage our user accounts and their tickets without losing track of our processes.
+- However, even when working with a smaller customer base, keeping scalability in mind is always a good tactic.
 - We will cover the following topics:

 1. Users/agents/custom agent roles